Dear CSCC Members,

 Members will be expected to adhere to the Government guidelines on social distancing and staying safe outside your home.
 Guidelines on which can be found here:

 Members include those who intend to renew this year but have not done so due to the coronavirus situation and the fact that the discounted rates have not yet been published.
 This is being worked on.

 All club equipment is available for use: SOTs (sit-on-tops), open canoes, SUPs (stand-up paddle boards), kayaks and sailing boats, as applicable to the users training and experience.

 SOTs are recommended in preference to closed-cockpit kayaks as the SOTs are easier to clean.

 Members intending to visit the club will be expected to:

-• Only paddle if the conditions are appropriate and manageable for your level of ability
+• Only paddle if the conditions are appropriate and manageable for their level of ability;

-• Leave as quickly as possible after completing your activity.
+• Leave as quickly as possible after completing their activity;

-• Ensure the gate is locked behind you after you enter
+• Ensure the gate is locked behind them after they enter;

 Keep safe and help stop the spread of the virus!